‘Big Brother 19’ Spoilers: Alex Turns On Jason, Wants Kevin On Block – ‘BB19’ Chaos As House Turns On Cowboy

 Jason’s loyalty to Kevin wrecking his Big Brother game

 Big Brother 19 viewers know that Jason and Kevin have been tight since the game started, bonding over being the only married guys in the house.
 But Jason sticking with Kevin, no matter that Paul is at fault for starting the trouble, is about to blow up his game.
 Everyone in the house is ready to go after Kevin and Jason after tonight’s squabbles.
 Even Alex is turning on her power partner, and this spells trouble.
-Jason is a comp beast but he can’t play in the next HoH and might find himself heading to jury.
+Jason is a comp beast, but he can’t play in the next HoH and might find himself heading to jury.

 Feeds are back.
 Noms went as expected. #BB19 pic.twitter.com/UtoCZRet2U